ieee-ceda-datc/datc-rdf-Metrics4ML/README.md

 # datc-rdf-Metrics4ML
 The Metrics4ML repository consists of collected metrics from example large-scale "Designs of Experiments" (DOEs) runs, along with config files and scripts to enable reproduction of experiments and their metrics data, using the open-source RTL-to-GDS flow of the [OpenROAD tool](https://github.com/The-OpenROAD-Project).

-In this repository, you will also find an overview of Metrics 2.1, an open-source format for collecting design and tool metrics for an RTL-to-GDS flow.
-OpenROAD uses Metrics 2.1 to report metrics data which is used in the continuous integration (CI) process of OpenROAD to validate Pull Requests into the project.
-The naming convention for Metrics 2.1 and a sample of the metrics file is shown  **[here](https://github.com/ieee-ceda-datc/datc-rdf-Metrics4ML#metrics-naming-convention)**
+In this repository, you will also find an overview of METRICS2.1, an open-source format for collecting design and tool metrics for an RTL-to-GDS flow.
+OpenROAD uses METRICS2.1 to report metrics data which is used in the continuous integration (CI) process of OpenROAD to validate Pull Requests into the project.
+The naming convention for METRICS2.1 and a sample of the metrics file is shown  **[here](https://github.com/ieee-ceda-datc/datc-rdf-Metrics4ML#metrics-naming-convention)**

 ## Contents
 * [Repository Structure](#repository-structure)